 #1 You will have to take a class to get approved for the loan.

-The classes are usually taught by a lender and a Realtor.
+The classes are usually taught by a lender and a Real Estate Agent.
 They are to be 5 hours in length.
 Some instructors choose to teach the full five hours in one day or evening while others break them up into two different sessions.

 The online classes may be more convenient as you can do them at your own pace.
 However, unlike the live classes there is a $50 charge for taking the class online.